xadupre/xadupre.github.io/draft/onnx_ort/_sources/tutorial/tutorial_onnx/concepts.rst.txt

 The opset is mapped to the version of the :epkg:`onnx` package.
 It is incremented every time the minor version increases.
 Every version brings updated or new operators.
-Pages :ref:`l-md-change-logs` keeps tracks of these changes.
+Pages :epkg:`ChangeLogs` keeps tracks of these changes.
 The current version is the following.

 .. runpython::